Nelson Mandela’s party has been dealt a seismic election blow. Where does it leave South Africa? - KESQ

 ANC in uncharted territory

-Substantial bargaining will likely begin once the final results are declared.
-Political parties will have two weeks to form a coalition government before a new parliament must convene to elect the nation’s president.
+Substantial bargaining for the coalition government will now begin.
+Political parties will have two weeks to form a coalition before a new parliament must convene to elect the nation’s president.
 If they fail, new elections will need to be held.

+ANC Secretary-General Fikile Mbalula admitted Sunday there was “nothing to celebrate” following the party’s blow at the polls.

+“We wish to assure the people of South Africa that we have heard them.
+We have heard their concerns, their frustrations and their dissatisfaction,” Mbalula told a media briefing.

+However, he warned potential coalition partners if they demand party leader Ramaphosa must step down “this is not going to happen.”

-“I have no sympathy for Mr. Ramaphosa and his party,” DA leader John Steenhuisen told CNN during an interview at the election’s National Results Center.
+DA leader John Steenhuisen told CNN during an interview at the election’s National Results Center that he had “no sympathy for Mr. Ramaphosa and his party.”

 “It is their spinelessness to deal with the prospect of Mr. Zuma and his sins of omission and commission that has led to him being a political force now that has come and wiped them out in places like KwaZulu-Natal and other parts of the country.”

-The populous coastal eastern province of KwaZulu-Natal, where the major city of Durban is located, has traditionally been a stronghold of the conservative Inkatha Freedom Party (IFP).
+The populous coastal eastern province of KwaZulu-Natal, where the major city of Durban is located and which is Zuma’s home province, has traditionally been a stronghold of the conservative Inkatha Freedom Party (IFP).
+This time around, the MK party earned almost 46% of the provincial vote, but failed to get a majority and will be forced to find a coalition partner if it wants to govern the province.

 Zuma has faced hundreds of corruption, fraud and racketeering charges over the years.
 He has always denied all of them and became known as the “Teflon President” because few politicians could have survived the scandals he has faced and weathered.